hyperjump-io/json-schema-coverage/README.md

 The following are known limitations I'm hopeful can be addressed.

-- Coverage can't be reported for embedded schemas.
 - Coverage can only be reported for `**/*.schema.json` and `**/schema.json` files.
 - Schemas in YAML aren't supported.